chetan-rns/JS-Session/README.md

 This repository contains sample applications built during Javascript session.

 ## Assignment
-Todo-List : This application helps in maintaining a simple todo list.Implementation details are explained with specific comments.
+Todo-List : This application helps in maintaining a simple todo list.
+Implementation details are explained with specific comments.

 Features:
 1) Add a new item